Anchorsify/Anchorsify.github.io/_projects/Weapon.md

  - Range: CHA/4
  - Type: Fan

 Effects: This attack uses your ninjutsu damage bonus, rather than your physical damage bonus.
 The Chakra cost of this technique is the same as, and replaces, the Fan's normal Stamina cost.
+This attack can only be parried by things which state they can parry Ninjutsu.

 #### --( Kage Shuriken no Jutsu - Shadow Shuriken Technique )--
 The user throws multiple Shuriken at the same time, positioning them in such a way that one or more weapons can hide within the shadow of another in flight, making the lower one(s) virtually invisible.